Conan the Barbarian (1982 film): Casting

-Milius said the actors were chosen because their appearances and personae fitted their roles.
+Milius said the actors were chosen because their appearances and personae fit their roles.
 He wanted actors who would not have any preconceived notions to project into their roles.
 Although Milius had reservations when he witnessed the first few takes of the novices at work, he put faith in them improving their skills on the job and altered the script to fit their abilities.
 Schwarzenegger had studied for weeks in 1980 under Robert Easton, a voice coach for several Hollywood stars, to improve his speech.
 His first line in the film was a paraphrasing of Mongol emperor Genghis Khan's speech about the good things in life, and the actor delivered it with a heavy Austrian accent; critics later described what they heard as "to crush your enemies—see dem [them] driven before you, and to hear the lamentations of dair vimen [their women]".
 Subsequently, Schwarzenegger underwent intensive speech training with Milius.
 Each of his later longer speeches was rehearsed at least 40 times.
 Lopez's lines were also an issue; although Milius was satisfied with Lopez's work, the surfer's lines were redubbed by the stage actor Sab Shimono for the final cut.
 A source close to the production said this was done because Lopez failed to "[maintain] a certain quality to his voice."

 Sean Connery and John Huston were considered for the other roles.
 James Earl Jones and Max von Sydow were, according to Milius, hired with the hope that they would inspire Schwarzenegger, Bergman, and Lopez.
 Jones was an award-winning veteran of numerous theater and cinema productions.
 Von Sydow was a Swedish actor of international renown.
 The role of Thulsa Doom was offered to Jones while he was considering applying for the role of Grendel in an upcoming feature based on John Gardner's eponymous novel; after learning it was an animation, Jones read Conan's script and accepted the part of Doom.
 When filming started, Jones was also starring in a Broadway play—Athol Fugard's A Lesson to Aloes.
 He and the film crew coordinated their schedules to allow him to join the play's remaining performances.
 Jones took an interest in Schwarzenegger's acting, often giving him pointers on how to deliver his lines.